erinspix/Regex-Tutorial/README.md

 - [Look-ahead and Look-behind](#look-ahead-and-look-behind)

 ## Regex Components
-Regex Components:
-Anchors:
-Anchors are special meta characters that mark the beginning or end of a string.
-They are essential in determining where a pattern should start and end within a string:
+Anchors are special metacharacters that mark the beginning or end of a string.
+They help determine where a pattern should start and end:

+^ (Caret): Matches the start of the string.
+$ (Dollar sign): Matches the end of the string.
+In the email validation regex, these anchors ensure that the entire input is validated as an email address, not just a portion of it.
 ^: The caret (^) matches the start of the string.
 $: The dollar sign ($) matches the end of the string.
 These anchors ensure that the entire input is validated as an email address, not just part of it.